wcamarao/gruvbox-overwrite/README.md

 # Gruvbox Overwrite

 This is an extension to the awesome [gruvbox-plus-syntax](https://atom.io/themes/gruvbox-plus-syntax) Atom theme to make the syntax highlighting simpler by reducing the variety of colors.
-The original theme supports several languages and it's up to date with the latest Atom (1.15) which [removed shadow DOM boundaries](http://blog.atom.io/2016/11/14/removing-shadow-dom-boundary-from-text-editor-elements.html).
+The original theme supports several languages and it's up to date with latest Atom (1.15) which [removed shadow DOM boundaries](http://blog.atom.io/2016/11/14/removing-shadow-dom-boundary-from-text-editor-elements.html).
 However, the color scheme is too variant to my eyes, meaning JS functions differ from methods and so on.
 Instead, I prefer to emphasize punctuation and keywords while treating callables equally.

 ## Preview